 Asian Jumping Worm

 They can be confused with the European earthworm (also known as nightcrawlers which are also non-native to the US).
 Asian jumping worms are smooth, glossy gray or brown and 1.5 to 8 inches long.
 They are relatively easy to identify if you take a look at their clitellum (the band around the body of a worm).
 The clitellum on a jumping worm is milky white to gray-colored, smooth and completely encircles the body of the worm.
 In contrast, the clitellum of European earthworms does not wrap entirely around the worm.
-Also, on a European species it is raised above the body of the worm, not smooth (Source of this information).
+Also, the European earthworm's clitellum is raised above the body of the worm, not smooth (Source of this information).
+See their crazy movements here.

 Pathway of Introduction